PFDs and paddleboarding

 - When paddling in cold-water conditions, if not wearing a wetsuit or drysuit.
 (See Cold Water Paddling)

-However, if you are a competent swimmer and comfortable in the water, then your PFD is essentially a backup device, there in case your leash breaks or you can’t get back onto your board for some reason.
+However, if you are a competent swimmer and the water temperature is 15 degrees or more, then your PFD is essentially a backup device, there in case your leash breaks or you can’t get back onto your board for some reason.
 You may consider the likelihood of this happening to be incredibly low, so do you need to even bother with one at all?
 After all, there are several disadvantages to wearing one, which we’ll analyse further down this page.

 PFDs and the law

-The requirements of NZ Maritime Rule 91.4 states that PFDs are required for paddlecraft – in other words, stand up paddleboarders are legally obliged to carry a buoyancy aid, unless actively involved in surfing, or at a competition event where the competition organisers have specifically negotiated an exemption with the council (on the basis that there is adequate safety cover and supervision on the water).
+Nevertheless, reason 4 still applies!
+NZ Maritime Rule 91.4 states that PFDs are required for paddlecraft – in other words, stand up paddleboarders are legally obliged to carry a buoyancy aid, unless actively involved in surfing, or at a competition event where the competition organisers have specifically negotiated an exemption with the council (on the basis that there is adequate safety cover and supervision on the water).
 At all other times, a buoyancy aid is mandatory.
 Many regional councils will enforce this rule, with $200 spot fines for paddleboarders caught without a PFD.
 (This generally doesn’t happen if you’re close inshore, but if you’re more than 100m offshore then you are very likely to get fined if caught without a PFD.)

 Carrying or wearing?